Christopher Cerullo

 ABOUT

 Christopher earned his J.D. from Fordham University School of Law, where he served as an Associate Editor of the Fordham Law Review and published a Note on the impact of implicit bias in employment discrimination claims.
-He also participated in Fordham’s Low Income Taxpayer Clinic, where he represented clients in front of the Internal Revenue Service and New York Tax Court.

 Education